Frontier Airlines hires banks to plan IPO - New York Times

-Frontier Airlines has hired Deutsche Bank AG (DBKGn.DE), JPMorgan Chase & Co (JPM.N) and Evercore to manage the debut, the newspaper reported. nyti.ms/2jgXFCT
+Frontier Airlines has hired Deutsche Bank AG, JPMorgan Chase & Co and Evercore to manage the debut, the newspaper reported. nyti.ms/2jgXFCT

 The Denver-based airline is aiming to raise about $500 million, valuing the company at about $2 billion, NYT said, citing sources.